ScottLogic/blog/_posts/2015-04-28-reactive-cocoa-3-continued.md

 title: ReactiveCocoa 3.0 - Signal Producers and API clarity
 date: 2015-04-28 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: My previous blog post took a first look at ReactiveCocoa 3.0 (RC3), where I described the new Signal interface, and the pipe forward operator.
 In this blog post I continue my exploration of the RC3 APIs and turn my attention to signal producers.
 I also discuss a few points around the overall clarity of the new ReactiveCocoa APIs.
 ---

 My previous blog post [took a first look at ReactiveCocoa 3.0 (RC3)](http://blog.scottlogic.com/2015/04/24/first-look-reactive-cocoa-3.html), where I described the new `Signal` interface, and the pipe forward operator.
 In this blog post I continue my exploration of the RC3 APIs and turn my attention to signal producers.
 I also discuss a few points around the overall clarity of the new ReactiveCocoa APIs.